nzjc/nzjc.github.io/_posts/2020-06-29-changing-mtu-in-eve-ng-allowing-jumbo-frames.md

 Oh yeah.
 8976 bytes at layer 3, plus IP and ethernet headers = 9000.

-So &#8211; let&#8217;s isolate the 4 network interfaces that EVE-NG has generated to be my ge-0/0/1&#8217;s and ge-0/0/2&#8217;s, then set the MTUs to something high &#8211; like 9200:
+So - let's isolate the 4 network interfaces that EVE-NG has generated to be my ge-0/0/1's and ge-0/0/2's, then set the MTUs to something high - like 9200:

 <pre><code class="language-markdown">root@eve-ng-2:~# ifconfig vunl0_26_2 mtu 9200
 root@eve-ng-2:~# ifconfig vunl0_26_3 mtu 9200
 root@eve-ng-2:~# ifconfig vunl0_27_2 mtu 9200
 root@eve-ng-2:~# ifconfig vunl0_27_3 mtu 9200</code></pre>

-When EVE-NG creates a &#8216;wire&#8217; between two network devices, it really creates 2 virtual network interfaces and assigns each of them to a Linux bridge.
+When EVE-NG creates a 'wire' between two network devices, it really creates 2 virtual network interfaces and assigns each of them to a Linux bridge.
 In my case, with 4 total interfaces, I have two bridges.
 They inherit the MTU of the smallest member, so both of my bridges now should be 9200:

 <pre><code class="language-markdown">root@eve-ng-2:~# ifconfig vnet0_37
 vnet0_37  Link encap:Ethernet  HWaddr 0a:c8:48:ad:34:71